Emran-Y/Advanced-Portfolio/README.md

 ## About Me

 Hi there!
-I'm Semir Hamid, a passionate developer based in Ethiopia.
+I'm Emran Yonas, a passionate developer based in Ethiopia.
 I love building awesome web experiences and exploring new technologies.

 ## Contact Me